lebpac/lebpac.github.io/index.md

 title: Home
 ---

-# Welcome to L'École Bilingue! 👋
+# Hello from your LEB PAC! 👋
 {: .page-title}

 {% include_relative _content/about.md %}